narayanjagtap/RegistrationAndLoginProject-Thymeleaf-SpringDataJPA/README.md

 # 📝 RegistrationAndLoginProject-Thymeleaf-SpringDataJPA
 ---
 ## 📖 About the Project
 **RegistrationAndLoginProject-Thymeleaf-SpringDataJPA** is a web-based user authentication system that allows users to register, log in, and view their profiles.
-It is built using **Spring Boot, Thymeleaf, Spring Data JPA, MySQL/H2, and Maven**.
+It is built using **Spring Boot, Thymeleaf, Spring Data JPA, MySQL, and Maven**.

 ---